 Park and Ride Scheme

 The scheme runs from the Sunderland Enterprise Park on Wessington Way (A1231), which is easily accessible from the A19 and is clearly signposted ‘Park and Ride’.

 Pick-up and set-down points on the Enterprise Park are clearly marked.
 The pick-up points from the Enterprise Park are the permanent bus stops, while pick-up points from the stadium are to the north on Keir Hardie Way.

-Buses run every five minutes before the game and regularly afterwards until all supporters have been transported back to their cars.
+Buses run every five minutes before the game from 90 minutes prior to kick-off and regularly afterwards until all supporters have been transported back to their cars.

 Park and Walk Scheme